 Contact us to get involved.

-The report shows that while much action is going in the right direction, more still needs to be done.
+The net zero carbon emissions report shows that while much action is going in the right direction, more still needs to be done.
 Sixty-seven countries assessed have a carbon-neutrality ambition, 16 have translated that into a sector roadmap with targets, while just eight have strong targets supported by an effective policy framework.

 Many of the leading countries have enshrined their policies in law or formed cross-party coalitions to tackle the issues and set plans in motion.